hard heads soft hearts

 Politicians like Trump and Netanyahu are, perhaps, useful placeholder politicians, useful to prevent left-liberals from getting their way, partly out of strategy, partly out of spite.

-Trump is best thought of as a way to demonstrate elite impunity, a way to teach the sad lesson that you can't beat them, so you might as well join them.
+Trump is best thought of as a way to demonstrate elite impunity, a way to teach the sad lesson that you can't beat them, so you might as well not try.
 So secure is their hold on power, in fact, that they can afford to get away with outrageous behavior, such as racist gerrymandering, bombing defenseless fisher folk, or propping up Trump.
 Trump, himself, is not important.
-What is important are the grey eminences behind Trump, who are propping up his regime, making excuses for it, and covering up and overlooking its crimes.
+What is important are the grey eminences behind Trump, who are propping him up, making excuses for him, and covering up and overlooking his crimes.

 https://www.thenation.com/article/politics/newsletter-black-voting-rights/